material-components/material-components-web-react/packages/tab-bar/README.md

 Prop Name | Type | Description
 --- | --- | ---
-activeIndex | number | Index of the active tab. className | string | Classes to appear on className attribute of root element.
+activeIndex | number | Index of the active tab. handleActiveIndexUpdate | Function(activeIndex: number) => void | Callback for when the active index is updated className | string | Classes to appear on className attribute of root element.

 ## Sass Mixins